doar-e/bak.doar-e.github.io/source/_posts/2015-08-18-keygenning-with-klee.markdown

 * serial number, combined with mail address has to correspond to the actual customer number;
 * there has to be a correspondence between serial number and mail address, stored in a static table in the binary.

 The last point is a little bit unusual.
-Let me restate it in this way: whenever a customer buy the software, the customer table gets updated with its data and become available in the *next* version of the software (because it is embedded in the binary and not downloaded trough the internet).
+Let me restate it in this way: whenever a customer buys the software, the customer table gets updated with its data and become available in the *next* version of the software (because it is embedded in the binary and not downloaded trough the internet).
 This explains the `VALID_IF_LAST_VERSION` check: if you buy the software today, the current version does not contain your data.
 You are still allowed to get a "pro" version until a new version is released.
 In that moment you are forced to update to that new version, so the software can verify your registration with the updated table.
 Here is a pseudo-code of that check:

 ```c
 switch (check_registration(serial, customer, mail)) {